 Scenarios

-Dormant bot reactivation: An unused integration wakes up and suddenly requests sensitive scopes.
-Traditional posture checks miss it; ClarioSec flags the change immediately and raises the score.
+Dormant bot reactivation: An unused integration wakes up and requests sensitive scopes.
+Snapshot tools miss it; ClarioSec flags the drift and raises severity with mapped controls.

-Cross‑domain access: A finance automation begins accessing HR records.
-The peer group would never do this.
-ClarioSec marks it as high‑risk drift and triggers an enforcement recommendation.
+Cross-domain access: A finance automation begins accessing HR records.
+Peers never do this.
+Marked as high-risk drift with an enforcement recommendation and JIT approval option.

 Audit & Compliance Implications

-Drift is not just a security concern—it’s an audit risk.
-SOC 2 requires monitoring of access rights, GDPR and ISO 27001 expect data access to remain appropriate and minimized, and the EU AI Act foregrounds oversight and transparency.
-By attaching explanations to each drift event, ClarioSec provides the evidence trail auditors and regulators expect.
+Drift is both a security and audit risk.
+SOC 2 expects access monitoring, GDPR and ISO 27001 require appropriate/minimized data access, and the EU AI Act/ISO/IEC 42001foreground oversight and transparency.
+Each drift event carries an explainable narrative and control links—creating a durable, signed evidence trail for auditors and boards.

 See ClarioSec in action